Etiquette Guidelines

 JOINING PLAY ALREADY IN PROGRESS

-During casual games, players will be added to teams in the order they arrive.
+- During club games, players will be added to teams in the order they arrive.
 In a doubles game, a coin toss decides which team welcomes the new player.
-In a 3 vs 2 game, the new player rounds out the side of two.
+In a 3 versus 2 game, the new player rounds out the side of two.
 Players decide when a newcomer will join, either at the finish of the end or at the close of the game.

-Players arriving at Sierra Park or Hubbard Homestead Park near Northgate may ask if they can join a group of players already assembled.
+- Players arriving at the courts at times other than Club Play times may ask to join a group of players already assembled.
 Newly arriving players are often welcomed and invited to join in play, either at the next end or at the conclusion of the current game.
 However, arriving players should not presume to be able to join an assembled group of players.
-Players may prefer not to alter their existing teams.
-Reasons include team training, honing skills, or competing against specific friends.
+Players may prefer to maintain their existing teams.
+Reasons include team training, honing skills, or competing against specific players.
 It is the responsibility of all involved to explain this preference as considerately as possible.

 Become A Member